tiffanysun1/mojo-gpu-puzzles/book/src/bonuses/part4.md

 ### 2. Batched softmax

 Implement softmax for a batch of vectors (2D input tensor) with these variants:

 - Row-wise softmax: Apply softmax independently to each row
 - Column-wise softmax: Apply softmax independently to each column
 - Compare performance differences between these implementations

-## Challenge II: Advanced attention mechanisms
+## Challenge II: advanced attention mechanisms

 *This challenge extends [Puzzle 19: Attention Op](../puzzle_19/puzzle_19.md)*